 When picking a diet, choose something that is healthy (avoid fad diets that focus on eating only a certain type of food, for example), that you can stick to, and that is sustainable (if you can’t maintain the pattern of eating, you may regain the weight quite quickly).

-The great news is that no matter what dietary approach you choose to follow, the kCalculator has you covered for tracking your calories!
+The great news is that no matter what dietary approach you choose to follow, LUMME has you covered for tracking your calories!
 At the end of the day, it all comes down to picking a diet that you can follow and stick to.